Life Signs

-"Life Signs" is a song by American indie pop band Water from Your Eyes from their seventh studio album, It's a Beautiful Place (2025).
-Matador Records released it on June 4, 2025, as the album's lead single.
-It was written by Nate Amos and Rachel Brown of Water from Your Eyes alongside audio engineer Howie Weinberg.
+"Life Signs" is a song by the American indie pop band Water from Your Eyes, from their seventh studio album, It's a Beautiful Place (2025).
+It was released by Matador Records on June 4, 2025, as the album's lead single.
+The song was written by Brown and Amos, who produced it alongside audio engineer Howie Weinberg.

+"Life Signs" is a rock song that incorporates elements of dream pop.
+The song is characterized by its fast-paced rhythms and the deadpan vocal style.
+Critics had deemed it a standout track from It's a Beautiful Place.
+The song was released alongside a music video directed by Brown.

-Background and composition
+Background and recording

+Nate Amos and Rachel Brown are frequent collaborators.
+Brown ha met Amos at a DIY show at his house in Chicago, Illinois.
+They later formed Water from Your Eyes and relocated to Brooklyn, New York.
+In an interview with Nylon, Amos stated that "The guitar part in 'Life Signs' started as a 24-note quarter-tone series generated by a random number generator."
+Later in an interview with DIY, Amos noted that the song was arranged to be more of a "rock" song.
+Going further into detail, "but overall it didn’t have much of an effect on the album–most of it was written before we had the full live band anyway."

+Composition

+"Life Signs" is a rock song that has also been described as dream pop.
 "Life Signs" is 4 minutes and 32 seconds long.
-In an interview with Nylon Amos would say "The guitar part in 'Life Signs' started as a 24-note quarter-tone series generated by a random number generator."
-Later in an interview with DIY Amos would state that the song was arranged to be more of a "rock" song.
-Going further into detail, "but overall it didn’t have much of an effect on the album–most of it was written before we had the full live band anyway."
+Both Brown and Amos wrote the song, with production handled by the latter.
+The duo uses "foreboding" lyrical phrasing, for example, "Lost my reverie / It’s locked up in a prison".
+Post-Trash's Alex Hanse would comment on the song's "peal of electric guitar" feeling that it introduced "the dueling chug of stacked guitars".

 Critical reception

-According to Jon Blistein of Rolling Stone, Life Signs finds Water from Your Eyes delving into the crunchy riffage of late-90s, early-Y2k alt-rock, however not without sacrificing the "avant-garde" twists and turns that are a hallmark of [their] output.
-Alison Ross of PopMatters would classify Life Signs' genre as hard rock which suddenly switches to dream pop.
+Rolling Stone's Jon Blistein felt that Life Signs finds the duo delving into the "crunchy riffage of late-90s, early-Y2k alt-rock, without sacrificing the "avant-garde" twists and turns that are a hallmark of [their] output."
+Alison Ross of PopMatters called it a hard rock song that later switches to dream pop.
 Amelie Grice of Clash would write about the song saying it "starts with a fast-paced, dry but stylish urgency which later erupts into a more typical Water From Your Eyes overflowing, energetic and enjoyably over-stimulating style."
-Pitchfork's Holden Seidlitz would say the song is "filled with unresolved tension" and "operates like language poetry, preserving the band’s freneticism and oddity in doomscroll onomatopoeia."
-Joseph Mastel of Spill Magazine would comment on the "deadpan spoken word vocal style" displayed by Rachel Brown.
+Pitchfork's Holden Seidlitz would say the song is "filled with unresolved tension" and "operates like language poetry, preserving the band’s freneticism and oddity in doom-scroll onomatopoeia."
+The reviewer had compared the song's "resultant clash" to the likes of American rock bands Metallica and Title Fight.
+Joseph Mastel of The Spill Magazine had commented on the "deadpan spoken word vocal style" displayed by Rachel Brown.